 This recipe relies on simple, fresh ingredients that are readily available at most grocery stores.
 Most ingredients like garlic, shallots and ginger you may already have in your pantry.

-Although using these ingredients create a more authentic recipe, our version creates an allergy friendly paste that is free from the top 9 allergens, including sesame.
+Our version creates an allergy friendly paste that is free from the top 9 allergens, including sesame.

 How hard is it to make?

 Many of the ingredients used here are roasted on a sheet pan, allowing for easy clean up and prep.
 Everything is thrown together in a high powered blender or food processor.
-Voila after an hour you are done!
+After an hour you are done!
 Ok maybe it sounds too easy but most of the prep time is spent chopping and waiting for your ingredients to finish roasting in the oven.

 How do I store Thai Curry Paste?